osqzss/LDEM/README.md

 These functions are used by the example programs and can also be integrated into the LANS-AFS-SIM multipath models.

-## Example: Query Elevation and Surface Normal
+## Query Elevation and Surface Normal

 The file `ldem_example.c` demonstrates how to use the LDEM reader.